laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where the about bottomsheet would popup again if links were long pressed
 - Fixed an issue where award bottomsheets used the old style for buttons
 - Fixed an issue where images were saved incorrectly in swipe mode ([#1410](https://github.com/laurencedawson/sync-for-reddit/issues/1410))
+- Fixed an issue where the keyboard wouldn't adjust the text input area ([#1254](https://github.com/laurencedawson/sync-for-reddit/issues/1254))
+- Fixed an issue with Twitter previews in slides using fullwidth
+- Fixed an issue with full width slides when all buttons were disabled ((#1149)[https://github.com/laurencedawson/sync-for-reddit/issues/1149])
+- Fixed an issue where text with a strikethough would randomly update ((#1299)[https://github.com/laurencedawson/sync-for-reddit/issues/1299])

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4